IG – Comprehensive Market Access with Reliable Execution

 How Does Futures Trading Actually Work?

-Traders enter futures contracts with standardized terms on exchanges.
+Traders enter futures contracts with standardised terms on exchanges.
 Profit or loss depends on price changes between contract initiation and expiry.
 Positions can be closed before expiry or rolled over.
 Leverage amplifies gains and losses, making futures both attractive and risky.

 Why Do Investors Trade Futures?